programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 window.addEventListener( 'click', onClick );
 ```

-Then, tell the listener what do do if there is a click in the window.
-To start, just make the newly selected jar glow red (i.e. make it red emissive).
-When the mouse is clicked the scene needs to:
+Next, tell the listener what to do when the user clicks in the window.
+To begin with, the newly selected jar will simply glow red (i.e. become red emissive).
+When the mouse is clicked, the scene needs to:

 - turn the orbit controls off (use ```event.preventDefault()```)
 - get a pointer position from the click position (here the code from a three.js example is used, it calculates pointer.x and pointer.y from the ```event.clientX``` and ```event.clientY``` information and the window dimensions)